 Just wanted to write a quick update that I finished a new spot for Pampers.
 Please check it out on the homepage or in the Commercial section.
-It features my brother and his two kids, who I absolutely adore, so it was such a joy working on this.
+It features my brother and his two kids, who I adore, so it was a joy working on this.
 I really wanted to make our love for these kids really shine through.
 I shot this one in addition to directing and editing it.

 About a week ago we completed filming of my second official short film, Sleepwalk, with my producing partners in crime, Jessica Matten (Netflix’s Frontier, Blackstone) and Brendt Thomas Diabo (12 Monkeys, Mohawk Girls).
 Even with the micro-budget and micro-sized crew, and sweltering heatwave that hit Toronto that weekend (making the set an actual sauna), we made it.
 And we couldn’t be happier.